mcantelon/node-uam/Readme.md

 4. Run the local web application
 5. Navigate to the local web application in your browser

-With lam it's easier:
+With uam it's easier:

-1. Discover local web applications using `lam search`
+1. Discover local web applications using `uam search`
-2. Install and run the local web applications using `lam install <package>`
+2. Install and run the local web applications using `uam install <package>`

-Once you've installed a package using lam you can run it using the following command syntax.
+Once you've installed a package using uam you can run it using the following command syntax.

-    lam run <package>
+    uam run <package>

-If the package's name doesn't conflict with a lam command you can also run it using the following command syntax.
+If the package's name doesn't conflict with a uam command you can also run it using the following command syntax.

-    lam <package>
+    uam <package>

-To list packages that you've installed using lam, you can use the following command syntax.
+To list packages that you've installed using uam, you can use the following command syntax.

-    lam ls
+    uam ls

 To only list packages with names matching a pattern, use the following command syntax.

-    lam ls <search pattern>
+    uam ls <search pattern>

 Similarly, to search for packages you might want to install, you can use the following command syntax.

-    lam search
+    uam search

 To only show packages with names matching a pattern, use the following command syntax.

-    lam search <search pattern>
+    uam search <search pattern>

 ### Requirements and Installation

-lam requires Node and npm.
+uam requires Node and npm.
 Install using the following command.

-    npm install -g lam
+    npm install -g uam

 ### Developers